 Any individual, of any age, can establish and contribute to a ROTH IRA as long as they have earned income (or earned income of a spouse).

 However, a ROTH IRA does impose an eligibility restriction based on earned income.
-Specifically, restrictions to contributions to a ROTH IRA apply when AGIs (adjusted gross incomes) reach the following:
+Specifically, restrictions to contributions to a ROTH IRA apply when AGIs (adjusted gross incomes for 2018) reach the following:

 For those below the AGI limits, a full contribution is allowed.
 For those between the limits detailed above, a phase-out occurs (meaning they can contribute some, but not the full amount).
 If you are over these limits, no contribution is allowed.